For me, this is one of those things that I can file under that old adage, "you learn something new every day."

 On the left side of the blue strip, there’s a subtle profile of an eye and nose and seemingly long-pointed goatee beneath.
 Considering Kent’s background and the politically tumultuous times, some people took on the belief that the profile was a portrait of Ho Chi Minh in protest against the Vietnam War.
 She denied the allegations and things were pretty much left there.

-According to Trademark and Copyright Law, this was commissioned in 1971, where Sister Corita Kent painted the Rainbow Swash design on an eight-inch scale model and 20 painters reproduced the work on the tank.
+According to Trademark and Copyright Law, this was commissioned in 1971 when Sister Corita painted the Rainbow Swash design on an eight-inch scale model, and 20 painters reproduced the work on the tank.
 In 1992, the original rainbow-painted tank was torn down, so the Rainbow Swash was recreated on the adjacent tank standing today.

-Here's the quick version, but click here for some fascinating history on the artist, Sister Corita Kent.
+If you want to know more, you can click here for some fascinating history on Sister Corita Kent.

 More From 102.9 WBLM